epsagon/epsagon-node/README.md

 ## Frameworks

-The following frameworks are supported with Epsagon.
+The following frameworks are supported by Epsagon.
 Some require installing also [`epsagon-frameworks`](https://github.com/epsagon/epsagon-node-frameworks)

 |Framework                               |Supported Version          |Epsagon Library                                    |Auto-tracing Supported                               |